esterfrontend/restaurants-server/README.md

-# ACTÚO CONTRA EL BULLYING:
+# Restaurants API:

-"Actúo contra el bullying" is a web application that helps schools take action against cases of bullying.
-Students, teachers or external people can anonymously report an incident.
-The school will be notified, and a professional will be assigned to study and take measures along with the school.
+Restaurants API is a web application that provides users with a restaurants list and their locations.
+Additionally, users can create, edit, delete restaurants or add them to their favourites list.

 ## Deployed Application: